jdsandifer/blog/ideas/2018-09-27/index.md

 The solution I chose to make progressive JPEG's was install mozjpeg using Homebrew (on MacOS).
 I wasted a lot of time learning about compiling from source code before I realized a Homebrew install was possible.
-I wish I had seen that earlier, but such is life...
+I wish I had seen that earlier, but such is life. :-)

 ## I Had Fun
 Even as I write this blog post, I'm simply editing a file on GitHub.